Introducing G2.ai, the future of software buying.Try now

 These insights, currently in beta, are compiled from user reviews and grouped to display a high-level overview of the software.

-• Zensai is a learning management system that provides a platform for corporate level training and education.
+• Zensai is a learning management system that integrates with Microsoft 365 and Teams, providing a platform for creating, assigning, and tracking learning modules.

 • Pros and Cons